jlchereau/Kidoju-Help/web-guide/teacher_guide/home_page.md

-## Home page {#home-page}
+### Home page

-Navigating to https://www.kidoju.com with a web browser displays the Home page in your browser language.
+Navigating to [https://www.kidoju.com](https://www.kidoju.com) with a web browser displays the Home page in your browser language.

 Authors need to sign in to create Kidoju quizzes.
 Click the  **Sign in** button in the site navigation at the top of the page, then choose an authentication provider amongst Google, Facebook, Twitter and Windows Live, enter your account name and password, and allow our application.